Postgraduate Course: Introduction to Participatory Methods (fusion online) (EFIE11107)

 - Peer critique and from tutors via feedback sessions and discussion throughout the intensive days will prepare students for the post-intensive group activity where they will apply methods they have learned to a new brief.

-- Through verbal and written feedback on their group presentations, students will receive guidance that prepares them for the individual assessment.
+- Through verbal and written feedback on their slide-decks, students will receive guidance that prepares them for the individual assessment.

 - Written feedback on their individual reflective essay, and group work will support their further development beyond the course.